Transformation of the United States Army: Arctic strategy

+Defender Europe 2022

 Defender Europe 2022 started 3 May 2022, under the command and control of V Corps, which has had a forward-deployed Headquarters in Europe since 2021.
 The exercises will involve 11 allied and partner nations, including Denmark, Estonia, Germany, France, Latvia, Lithuania, Netherlands, Poland, Slovakia, Sweden, and Great Britain.
 Defender Europe 2022 had been previously planned, on a longer timescale than the wartime events of 2022, such as the 2022 Russian invasion of Ukraine.
 (Note: As part of the Warfighter exercises 22-1, which completed in October 2021, V Corps attained Full operational capability.
 The Army alternates its annual Defender exercises between the Pacific and Europe.
 Thus V Corps was preparing for the Eucom exercises of 2022 in 2021.
 The COVID pandemic disrupted the 2020 European exercises, however.)
 For example, a float ribbon bridge was erected by troops from Fort Hood, Texas who are deploying to Europe.
 The bridge came from pre-positioned stocks drawn from APS-2, located in Europe.